infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 ##### Autocompletion | Autosuggestions

 To support autocompletion you implement it manually for specific input fields that are sensitive for users.
 In the traditional view system you can achieve this by using the [AutoCompleteTextView](https://developer.android.com/reference/android/widget/AutoCompleteTextView) and it's attribute `android:completionThreshold`.
-In compose you can also achieve this by utilising the [DropDownMenu](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#DropdownMenu(kotlin.Boolean,kotlin.Function0,androidx.compose.ui.Modifier,androidx.compose.ui.unit.DpOffset,androidx.compose.foundation.ScrollState,androidx.compose.ui.window.PopupProperties,kotlin.Function1)) in combinaiton with a `TextField`.
+In compose you can also achieve this by utilising the [DropDownMenu](https://developer.android.com/reference/kotlin/androidx/compose/material/package-summary#DropdownMenu(kotlin.Boolean,kotlin.Function0,androidx.compose.ui.Modifier,androidx.compose.ui.unit.DpOffset,androidx.compose.foundation.ScrollState,androidx.compose.ui.window.PopupProperties,kotlin.Function1)) in combination with a `TextField`.

-Do not forget that **Android** OS has a built in autosuggestion **feature** ...
+Do not forget that Android OS has a built in autosuggestion feature for all input fields.
+Try to have it enabled in cases where it makes sense from the accessibility perspective and disable it when not needed.
+It should be enabled by default, in case you want to disable it you can do it by using the attribute `android:inputType="textNoSuggestions"` for views or `keyboardOptions = KeyboardOptions(autoCorrect = false)` in Compose.

 ##### Input types